ArnoldDP/OStim-Community-Modlist/README.md

 **Disclaimer:**

-The version out right now is the high quality version, i will include a performance version later.
+The list is currently being updated.
+If the update is not live by 23:00 MT 7/25/2023, you are allowed to shoot me

 Ace's post is a little bit outdated.
 The list is now around 290 gigs.
 Deleting the downloads folder once its installed can save around a hundred gigabytes of storage, but it still might be a bit shocking to see the difference in size.